Skip to main content

 Timing

 Pullback to moving average, oscillator state, volume behaviour.
-Decides when in the day the setup is ripe.
+Sets when in the day the setup is ready.

 03